dannyboy15/cpsc323_project_1/README.txt

 test_6.txt

 Installation/Run Info:
-In main.cpp declare a test file (.txt format) on line 16.
+Input a test number between 1 and 6.

 Bugs Remaining:
 N/A